zolex/symfony-grpc-server/README.md

 Roadrunner's gRPC plugin needs to know the proto files for all registered services.
 They are imported via `config/services.proto`.

-Roadrunner starts the worker in `bin/worker.php` which uses the symfony kernel to enable all the symfony features and serves spiral's gRPC worker.
+Roadrunner starts the worker in `vendor/bin/grpc-worker` which uses the symfony kernel to enable all the symfony features and serves spiral's gRPC worker.
+If you need a custom worker, simply copy it from the vendor folder to your project's bin folder and update `.rr.yaml` to use `bin/grpc-worker`.

 The gRPC clients are registered as symfony services in `config/services.yaml`(A one-liner for all generated clients).
 The clients are configured in the gRPC-bundle's `config/packages/zolex_grpc.yaml`.